 Papers listed below show some of the areas astrological information separates the wheat from the chaff diagnostically.
 As stated above, the method used here is not the traditional Western (or even Eastern, for that matter) one.
 For the best explanation of it, read the paper titled "About This Method" with a link at the bottom of this page.
 (As if 10.2016, I have updated the section on orbs but not yet put it into the Method paper.
 It can be found as the only section in double blockquotes in my most recent paper on the 2016 election.
 I will transfer it when I have more time.)
 This method appears more complex than others.
 Actually, because of its consistency, in ways it is simpler, much simpler.
 For a better understanding of the empirically-derived rules for reading this form of astrology, read the paper "Chart Reading Rules," link at bottom of this page.

-As can be seen among the titles of papers listed below, subjects covered range from the ordinary (compulsive talkers) to the extraordinary (the suicide of Carter Cooper) , from health (Mary Baker Eddy, founder of Christian Science) to sickness (Parkinson’s, Alzheimer’s), from mental illness (schizophrenia and bipolar disorder) to mental incapacity (retardation and autism), from religion (Eastern gurus, Catholic saints, and Dag Hammarskjöld, the closet mystic), career success (thy name is legion, shown in many papers), gender differentiation (homosexuality, lesbianism, and bisexuality), and many more.
+As can be seen among the titles of papers listed below, subjects covered range from the ordinary (compulsive talkers) to the extraordinary (the suicide of Carter Cooper) , from health and healers (Mary Baker Eddy, founder of Christian Science) to sickness (Parkinson’s, Alzheimer’s), from mental illness (schizophrenia and bipolar disorder) to mental incapacity (retardation and autism), from religion (Eastern gurus, Catholic saints, and Dag Hammarskjöld, the closet mystic), career success (thy name is legion, shown in many papers), gender differentiation (homosexuality, lesbianism, and bisexuality), and many more.

 Information necessary to cast a chart is: (1) date of birth, (2) time of birth (from birth certificate), (3) location of birth (town, county if the state contains two towns of the same name, state, country).
 In addition, (4) date of diagnosis is helpful but not the diagnosis itself in confirming conditions.
 I usually ask for two or three incidents--like auto accidents, surgery, marriage, birth of children--to confirm that the time given on the birth certificate is correct and not approximate.

 If you have questions about the method, send an e-mail to the author: firstname.lastname@example.org